Kavkazi "Mountain Jews":

 About this talk

 The Jewish community of the Caucasus, the mountainous region between the Black and Caspian Seas, is known by many names.
-The terms "Kavkazi," taken from the Hebrew word for Caucasus, and "Mountain Jews", have been used interchangeably.
-But traditionally this community has called themselves "Juhuro," translated as "Jews", from their ancestral language Juhuri, a Middle Persian-Jewish dialect
+The term "Kavkazi," derived from the Russian word for Caucasus, and "Mountain Jews" have been used interchangeably.
+Traditionally, however, this community has called themselves "Juhuro," meaning "Jews" in their ancestral language Juhuri, a Judeo-Persian dialect.

-This talk will feature an overview of Kavkazi Jewish origins, history, and the way in which the diaspora is making efforts to preserve their heritage today.
+This talk will feature an overview of Kavkazi Jewish origins, history, and the efforts of the diaspora to preserve their heritage today.

 About Valeriya